r2dev2/video-poker/README.md

 * This project was made in an introduction to computer science class.
 Because of this, the code quality is not up to great standards.
 * If running with audio is not working on your computer, you need to install vlc media player of the same version as your python.
 Example: for 32 bit python, you need 32 bit vlc.
 * The multiplayer funcitonality uses predefined accounts on the Free Internet Chess Server.
 Therefore, two people cannot run the multiplayer at the same time.
+To change the anonymous accounts used, change the constants in ``host.py``.
 We did not know about servers during this project.